 Some Velvet Morning working with Rik Simpson

-In October and November, we're joining Blancmange as their tour support for several dates and releasing our second album, both through AWAL and on vinyl.
-I am actively seeking a distributor for the physical LP and looking to increase my listenership on Spotify and Apple Music from previous iTunes support.
+In November, we’re headlining our own show at Scala in London.
+Our fourth album is also being recorded, which will be released both through AWAL for digital and on vinyl.
+We are actively seeking a distributor for the physical LP and looking to increase my listenership on Spotify and Apple Music.”

 We want to keep making high quality music and to reach as wide an audience as possible.
 Whilst there are constraints with social media and streaming, there has never been a better time than now for an artist to take control of their catalogue and reach a new market.
 We are excited!